back to articles

 Reading List

-Where possible I’ll be adding links to onnline resources where you can read them for free.
+Where possible I’ll be adding links to online resources where you can read them for free.
 When such resources are available it is highly likely that I’ll be leaving thoughts and comments using the Hypothes.is Add-on.
 I encourage you to install it and join the conversation, like the authors of these fantastic books did.

 Year 1